flyingrobots/git-kv/docs/tasks/CI-Implement-Lint-Job.md

 - The job uses `actions/checkout@v4` to check out the repository code.
 - It uses `actions/setup-go@v5` to set up the Go environment.
 - It executes `make lint`.
-- The job fails fast on lint failure (non-zero exit code from `make lint` causes job to fail).

 ## 3. Test Plan